Pirate2606/100-days-of-code/log.md

 **Today's Progress**: Solved 3 questions from the codechef august long challenge and I am currently rank 4324 globally.

 **Thoughts**: Very long and tiring day.

+### Day 9/10: August 9-10, Sunday-Monday

+**Today's Progress**: Completed the front-end development course at udemy and started creating a "Rock paper scissors" app game.

+**Thoughts**: Due to python - flask course i was not able to concentrate more on coding.